kainisoft/augment-chat/client/web/angular/ANGULAR_IMPLEMENTATION_PLAN.md

   - [ ] Real-time updates via WebSocket + NgRx
   - [ ] MatBadge for unread message counts
   - [ ] MatFormField with MatAutocomplete for search functionality
+  - [ ] Infinite scrolling for large conversation lists
+  - [ ] Conversation sorting and filtering options
+  - [ ] Drag-and-drop for conversation organization
 - [ ] **ConversationItemComponent**
   - [ ] MatCard with hover effects using Angular Material elevation
   - [ ] MatAvatar with online status MatBadge